IRadimed (NASDAQ:IRMD) Releases FY 2023 Earnings Guidance

-IRadimed (NASDAQ:IRMD – Get Rating) last issued its quarterly earnings data on Thursday, February 2nd.
-The medical equipment provider reported $0.29 earnings per share for the quarter, hitting the consensus estimate of $0.29.
-The business had revenue of $14.86 million during the quarter, compared to analysts’ expectations of $14.93 million.
+IRadimed (NASDAQ:IRMD – Get Rating) last announced its quarterly earnings results on Thursday, February 2nd.
+The medical equipment provider reported $0.29 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.29.
 IRadimed had a net margin of 24.27% and a return on equity of 19.64%.
-Sell-side analysts forecast that IRadimed will post 1.17 EPS for the current year.
+The company had revenue of $14.86 million for the quarter, compared to the consensus estimate of $14.93 million.
+On average, research analysts expect that IRadimed will post 1.17 EPS for the current year.

 IRadimed Increases Dividend

-Several brokerages have recently commented on IRMD.
-MKM Partners boosted their target price on shares of IRadimed from $46.00 to $48.00 in a research report on Monday, February 6th.
-Lake Street Capital started coverage on shares of IRadimed in a report on Wednesday, April 12th.
-They set a buy rating and a $50.00 price target on the stock.
-Finally, StockNews.com raised shares of IRadimed from a buy rating to a strong-buy rating in a report on Wednesday, April 5th.
+A number of research firms have recently weighed in on IRMD.
+MKM Partners boosted their target price on shares of IRadimed from $46.00 to $48.00 in a report on Monday, February 6th.
+StockNews.com upgraded shares of IRadimed from a buy rating to a strong-buy rating in a report on Wednesday, April 5th.
+Finally, Lake Street Capital began coverage on shares of IRadimed in a report on Wednesday, April 12th.
+They issued a buy rating and a $50.00 target price on the stock.

-In other news, CEO Roger E. Susi sold 10,000 shares of the company’s stock in a transaction on Monday, April 24th.
-The shares were sold at an average price of $41.23, for a total value of $412,300.00.
-Following the sale, the chief executive officer now directly owns 512,950 shares of the company’s stock, valued at approximately $21,148,928.50.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-In other IRadimed news, CEO Roger E. Susi sold 5,484 shares of the company’s stock in a transaction on Monday, March 6th.
-The shares were sold at an average price of $38.52, for a total transaction of $211,243.68.
-Following the transaction, the chief executive officer now owns 587,466 shares in the company, valued at $22,629,190.32.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, CEO Roger E. Susi sold 10,000 shares of the company’s stock in a transaction on Monday, April 24th.
-The stock was sold at an average price of $41.23, for a total transaction of $412,300.00.
-Following the transaction, the chief executive officer now owns 512,950 shares in the company, valued at approximately $21,148,928.50.
+In related news, CEO Roger E. Susi sold 10,000 shares of the company’s stock in a transaction dated Monday, February 13th.
+The shares were sold at an average price of $35.50, for a total transaction of $355,000.00.
+Following the transaction, the chief executive officer now directly owns 612,950 shares in the company, valued at approximately $21,759,725.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other IRadimed news, CEO Roger E. Susi sold 10,000 shares of the business’s stock in a transaction dated Monday, February 13th.
+The shares were sold at an average price of $35.50, for a total value of $355,000.00.
+Following the completion of the sale, the chief executive officer now directly owns 612,950 shares of the company’s stock, valued at approximately $21,759,725.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+Also, CEO Roger E. Susi sold 9,763 shares of the business’s stock in a transaction dated Monday, February 27th.
+The shares were sold at an average price of $37.79, for a total transaction of $368,943.77.
+Following the completion of the sale, the chief executive officer now directly owns 593,187 shares of the company’s stock, valued at $22,416,536.73.
 The disclosure for this sale can be found here.
-Insiders have sold 105,247 shares of company stock valued at $4,035,287 in the last ninety days.
-43.70% of the stock is currently owned by insiders.
+In the last ninety days, insiders have sold 105,247 shares of company stock worth $4,035,287.
+Insiders own 43.70% of the company’s stock.

-Institutional investors have recently bought and sold shares of the business.
-Soleus Capital Management L.P. grew its stake in shares of IRadimed by 8.8% in the 4th quarter.
-Soleus Capital Management L.P. now owns 745,004 shares of the medical equipment provider’s stock worth $21,076,000 after acquiring an additional 60,314 shares in the last quarter.
-Vanguard Group Inc. boosted its position in IRadimed by 1.0% during the third quarter.
-Vanguard Group Inc. now owns 382,503 shares of the medical equipment provider’s stock worth $11,497,000 after purchasing an additional 3,866 shares during the period.
-Bares Capital Management Inc. lifted its holdings in shares of IRadimed by 21.1% in the fourth quarter.
-Bares Capital Management Inc. now owns 271,300 shares of the medical equipment provider’s stock worth $7,675,000 after buying an additional 47,298 shares in the last quarter.
-Dimensional Fund Advisors LP lifted its holdings in shares of IRadimed by 2.9% in the fourth quarter.
-Dimensional Fund Advisors LP now owns 160,270 shares of the medical equipment provider’s stock worth $4,533,000 after buying an additional 4,476 shares in the last quarter.
-Finally, Geode Capital Management LLC lifted its holdings in shares of IRadimed by 10.2% in the fourth quarter.
-Geode Capital Management LLC now owns 133,911 shares of the medical equipment provider’s stock worth $3,788,000 after buying an additional 12,374 shares in the last quarter.
-Institutional investors and hedge funds own 50.03% of the company’s stock.
+Large investors have recently added to or reduced their stakes in the stock.
+Tower Research Capital LLC TRC lifted its position in shares of IRadimed by 51.4% in the 3rd quarter.
+Tower Research Capital LLC TRC now owns 1,131 shares of the medical equipment provider’s stock worth $34,000 after purchasing an additional 384 shares during the period.
+Advisor Group Holdings Inc. lifted its position in shares of IRadimed by 82.3% in the 1st quarter.
+Advisor Group Holdings Inc. now owns 2,167 shares of the medical equipment provider’s stock worth $98,000 after purchasing an additional 978 shares during the period.
+BNP Paribas Arbitrage SNC lifted its position in shares of IRadimed by 107.3% in the 3rd quarter.
+BNP Paribas Arbitrage SNC now owns 3,615 shares of the medical equipment provider’s stock worth $109,000 after purchasing an additional 1,871 shares during the period.
+Quantbot Technologies LP purchased a new stake in shares of IRadimed in the 1st quarter worth approximately $118,000.
+Finally, Bank of America Corp DE lifted its position in shares of IRadimed by 142.9% in the 4th quarter.
+Bank of America Corp DE now owns 5,001 shares of the medical equipment provider’s stock worth $141,000 after purchasing an additional 2,942 shares during the period.
+50.03% of the stock is owned by hedge funds and other institutional investors.

 IRadimed Corp. engages in the development, manufacture, marketing, and distribution of Magnetic Resonance Imaging (MRI) compatible medical devices.
 It also provides non-magnetic Intravenous (IV) infusion pump system that is specifically designed for use during MRI procedures.
 The company was founded by Roger Susi in July 1992 and is headquartered in Winter Springs, FL.